Everyday Gourmet with Justine Schofield

 Everyday Gourmet with Justine Schofield is an Australian television cooking show, that is hosted by former MasterChef contestant Justine Schofield.
 It was first broadcast on Network Ten in 2011.
 The show is directed towards the home-cooked meals and features recipes ranging from simple to the more complex.
 It regularly features guests, including chefs, food specialists and other former Masterchef contestants.
-The series also screens on Lifestyle Food.
+The series also screens on Lifestyle Food and SBS Food.

 Episodes

 Series 1 (2011)

 This is a list of episodes for Series 1 of Everyday Gourmet with Justine Schofield: